FoteinosMerg/deliverable/index.md

-% title Usage of zk-SNARKS
+% title Usage of zk-SNARKs
-# Usage of zk-SNARKS
+# Usage of zk-SNARKs

 ## Generic zk-SNARK scheme